TerrorJack/direct-rocksdb/README.md

 ## Dependencies

-This package builds RocksDB in place and doesn't link with system-wide RocksDB.
-Requires:
+This package builds RocksDB in place by default.
+This requires:

 * [`cmake`](https://cmake.org/)
 * [`ninja`](http://ninja-build.org/)
 * `awk`

+To link with system-wide RocksDB, use the `system-rocksdb` Cabal flag.

 ## Windows support